-During 2006, Messrs.
-Manley, Moss and Sape were the members of the Audit Committee.
+During 2007, Messrs.
+Manley, Moss and Sape and Dr. Dickins were the members of the Audit Committee.
+Mr. Moss served as a member of the Audit Committee until Dr. Dickins election at the 2007 annual shareholders' meeting and subsequent appointment.
+The current members of the Audit Committee are Messrs.
+Manley and Sape and Dr. Dickins.
 All Audit Committee members are independent as required by applicable listing standards of the New York Stock Exchange, American Stock Exchange, Sarbanes-Oxley Act of 2002 and applicable SEC rules.
-The committee held seven meetings during 2006.
+The committee held six meetings during 2007.
 All Audit Committee members possess the required level of financial literacy as defined in the Audit Committee Charter and Mr. Manley, Chairman of the Audit Committee, qualifies as an "audit committee financial expert" as defined by applicable SEC rules and regulations and meets the current standard of requisite financial management expertise as required by NYSE, AMEX and applicable SEC rules and regulations.